IntroToScriptingLanguages/project-2-what/README.md

 The computer, on the other hand, randomly chooses words and phrases from a small dictionary pool of over 100 words.

-Punctuation is automatically added, each essay is divided into paragraphs on 3-6 sentences each.
+Punctuation, article adjectives, spaces, and line breaks are automatically added; each essay is divided into paragraphs on 3-6 sentences each.

 Project by Leo Zhang